-Ste Action p 1 On the 'Export as Model Branch' dialog, in the 'EAB Filename' field, type a name for your Model Branch File.
+Step Action 1 On the 'Export as Model Branch' dialog, in the 'EAB Filename' field, type a name for your Model Branch File.
 Alternatively, click on the button and browse for the file location.
 Note that the Package name is supplied as a default.
-2 Click on the OK button.
+There was the Tuestage name to supplied us a destation 2 Click on the OK button.
 A branch file is created to represent the selected Package.
 The branch file is committed to Version Control using the same Version Control configuration that controls the Package you selected.